WXJC-FM: WFMH-FM

-The station signed on in 1950 as WFMH-FM, at 100.9 MHz.
+The station signed on in 1950.
+The original call sign was WFMH-FM, at 100.9 MHz.
 It was the FM counterpart to AM 1300 WFMH (now dark).
 It was only powered at 430 watts, a fraction of its current output.
 WFMH-AM-FM were owned by a company known as The Voice of Cullman.
 A few years later, WFMH-FM moved to 101.1 MHz, coupled with an increase in power to 5,300 watts.

 Before it began targeting the Birmingham market, WFMH-FM had several different formats, including classic country music and adult standards.
 In 1998 Eddins Broadcasting Co. sold it to a group of businessmen in Birmingham.
 Eddins moved WFMH to the 95.5 frequency in Holly Pond.
 The owners purchased the station with the intent of launching a second Contemporary Christian music station in Birmingham.
 Competing against WDJC-FM, the station was rebranded as Reality 101.1 with the new call letters WRRS (for "Reality Radio Station").

 Initially, Reality 101.1 proved to be moderately successful, but the location of the station's broadcast tower hindered the signal from adequately reaching the southern suburbs of Birmingham.
 Also, in reaction to the presence of WRRS in the market, WDJC dropped all of its Christian teaching programming as well as its nighttime Southern gospel music program and became a full-time contemporary Christian music station.
 Faced with bankruptcy, the station was sold for $9 million to STG Media LLC, an ownership group that held several stations in the Huntsville market, and the station changed music formats, becoming a modern rock/adult contemporary hybrid station known on the air as "101.1 the Spot".
 "The Spot" was no more successful in the Birmingham market than its predecessor, and the ownership of the station began looking for an opportunity to sell the station.